-- (b) Failure to cooperate with an investigation may result in withdrawal of program approval by the commission. - (2) May conduct announced or unannounced site visits to training programs in the course of investigating complaints.
-Site visits may include, but are not limited to: - (a) Observation of classroom, skills lab, and clinical teaching; - (b) A review of the program facilities, equipment, supplies, documentation, and files related to the program.
-The commission may make copies of documentation or take photos; - (c) Access to student names and contact information; - (d) Interviews with the program owner(s), program director, instructor(s), other support staff, clinical site personnel, and students; - (e) A review of facilities, equipment, supplies, and staff at clinical affiliation sites. - (3) Will notify the program director of the outcome in writing when the complaint investigation process is complete.
-Outcomes may include: - (a) Closing the complaint with no action; or - (b) Specifying deficiencies or violations and, as applicable, providing notification of the commission's intent to add a corrective action designation to the program's full approval status or change the program's approval status which may include: - (i) Requirements for corrective action steps by the program; - (ii) Withdrawal of program approval; or - (iii) Immediate suspension of program approval for immediate threat to public health and safety.
+- (b) A review of the program facilities, equipment, supplies, documentation, and files related to the program.
+The boardboardcommissionboard may make copies of documentation or take photos; - (c) Access to student names and contact information; - (d) Interviews with the program owner(s), program director, instructor(s), other support staff, clinical site personnel, and students: - (e) A review of facilities, equipment, supplies, and staff at clinical affiliation sites. - (3) Will notify the program director of the outcome in writing when the complaint investigation process is complete.
+Outcomes may include: - (a) Closing the complaint with no action; or - (b) Specifying deficiencies or violations and, as applicable, providing notification of the board'sboard'scommission's board's intent to add a corrective action designation to the program's full approval status or change the program's approval status which may include: - (i) Requirements for corrective action steps by the program; - (ii) Withdrawal of program approval; or - (iii) Immediate suspension of program approval for immediate threat to public health and safety.